melliott7264/markelliottva-personal/wp-content/plugins/loginizer/readme.txt

 = 1.6.1 =
 * [Fix] The captcha on Registration form when using WooCommerce was not being rendered if the "WooCommerce Checkout" captcha setting was disabled in Loginizer.
 This is fixed now and this captcha can be disabled with "Registration Form" captcha setting in Loginizer.
-* [Fix] Minor checkbox pre filling UI fix on Two Factor Authentication page.
+* [Fix] Minor checkbox pre-filling UI fix on Two Factor Authentication page.

 = 1.6.0 =
 * [Feature] Admin can white list an IP or an IP range for Two Factor Authentication.